-Joe began writing for the Daily Racing Form, North America's most recognizable horse racing publication, as a staff writer in November 2012, joining a group of fellow ex-Thoroughbred Times employees to form DRF Breeding.
+Joe began writing for the Daily Racing Form as a staff writer in November 2012, joining a group of fellow ex-Thoroughbred Times employees to form DRF Breeding.

-Joe has also served as DRF's Michigan corespondent throughout his time with the company, bringing along his lifetime of experience around the state's industry to provide context on news coming out of Michigan.
-He is also DRF's regular handicapper for Hazel Park Raceway.
+Joe also served as DRF's Michigan corespondent throughout his time with the company, bringing along his lifetime of experience around the state's industry to provide context on news coming out of Michigan.
+He was DRF's regular handicapper for Hazel Park Raceway.

 A snapshot of the Korean racing industry, and its growing reputation and synergy with U.S. racing and sales, including the government's purchase of champion and young stallion Hansen.